Information

 Pilgrim Recommendation

-Cyclists must follow the cycle path parallel to the PO-552 road, near the coast to Baiona and
+Cyclists must follow the cycle path parallel to the PO-552 road, near the coast to Baiona

-avoid incidents.
+attention to avoid incidents.

 Route